Overview - Redesigning an Annotation Feature to Include Accessibility Options and Research-Based Learning Support

 One of our clients wanted an annotation feature where students can write notes directly on textbook pages.
 The note would sit on top of text and be draggable across the page.
 Product management, developers, and 2 designers decided to revisit the current version of sticky notes and make improvements.

-Outcome - A Versatile, Flexible Note with Accessibility-Based Colour and Text Size Options
+Outcome - A Versatile Annotation Feature with Accessibility-Based Colour and Text Size Options

 Redesigned note is a leap towards improved accessibility: